kubeflow/website/content/docs/components/hyperparameter.md

 ## Installing Katib

 To run Katib jobs, you must install the required packages as shown in this section.
-You can do so by following the Kubeflow [deployment guide] (/docs/gke/deploy/), or by installing Katib directly from its repository:
+You can do so by following the Kubeflow [deployment guide](/docs/gke/deploy/), or by installing Katib directly from its repository:
 ```
 git clone https://github.com/kubeflow/katib
 ./katib/scripts/v1alpha2/deploy.sh